 There are two genera of native seagrass in greater Puget Sound: eelgrass (Zostera marina) and surfgrass (Phyllospadix spp.).
 Eelgrass is by far the most abundant native seagrass.
 It grows on sandy and muddy substrates between 1.4 meters and -12.5 meters relative to the low tide line (MLLW).
 Eelgrass is widespread in Puget Sound, but does not occur in the extreme reaches of southern Puget Sound and Liberty Bay, and is relatively sparse in Sinclair Inlet, Dyes Inlet, and Bellingham Bay.
 Surfgrass is mostly found on hard substrate and along the exposed rocky coasts of the San Juan Islands and the Strait of Juan de Fuca.

-Based on data collected by DNR between 2015 and 2017, Puget Sound supports approximately 57,000 acres of eelgrass.
-Sound-wide eelgrass area has not increased relative to the 2000-2008 baseline and there was not a significant trend in eelgrass area between 2009 and 2017.
+Based on data collected by DNR between 2017 and 2019, Puget Sound supports approximately 56,000 acres of eelgrass.
+Sound-wide eelgrass area has not increased relative to the 2000-2008 baseline and there was not a significant trend in eelgrass area between 2009 and 2019.
 When looking at change on a site by site basis, patterns vary.
-Between 2000 and 2017, a total of 652 sites were sampled as part of the monitoring effort led by DNR.
-Eelgrass or surfgrass was present at 525 sites.
-Of these sites, eelgrass area increased at 43 sites, decreased at 34 sites and showed no trend at 199 sites.
-For 249 sites there was not enough data to reliably assess trends between 2000 and 2017 (map below).
-Sites with declines were mostly clustered near the San Juan Islands, lower Hood Canal, south Central Puget Sound, and at locations with reduced flushing, such as the ends of Carr and Case Inlet, Westcott Bay, the southern end of Fidalgo Bay and Quartermaster Harbor.
+Between 2000 and 2019, a total of 794 sites were sampled as part of the monitoring effort led by DNR.
+Eelgrass or surfgrass was present at 649 sites.
+Of these sites, eelgrass area increased at 37 sites, declined at 42 sites, and showed no trend at 219 sites.
+For 320 sites there was not enough data to reliably assess trends between 2000 and 2019, at 18 sites there were only trace amounts of eelgrass or surfgrass present, and 13 sites were obstructed at the time of sampling (map below).
+Sites with declines were mostly clustered near the San Juan Islands, lower Hood Canal, South Central Puget Sound, and at locations with reduced flushing, such as the ends of Carr and Case Inlet, Westcott Bay, the southern end of Fidalgo Bay and Quartermaster Harbor.
 Sites with increases were mostly located in the Saratoga-Whidbey Basin and Hood Canal.

 LONG-TERM TRENDS IN SELECT AREAS IN PUGET SOUND